raywhelan01/whelan_Pewlett_Hackard_Analysis/README.md

 For this query, I accessed the original "employees" database and the "titles" database.
 Similarly to how we identified the employees near retirement, I filtered for a slightly younger group of employees who could be eligible mentees in a mentorship program.
 Again, I also filtered to ensure no duplicate entries would return and employees would only be shown with their current title.

-This query returned 1,549 employees.
+This query returned 1,549 employees, and is saved as "potential_mentees" in the 'Query' folder.

 #### Code and output screenshot
 SELECT e.emp_no,</br>